OpenEvalProject/evals/manuscripts/elife-32548/v2/manuscript.md

 Additionally, we manipulated the variance in the rewards observed at each state.
 We wanted to ensure that, after learning, participants did not only experience prediction errors in the revaluation condition, but that the control condition also contained some degree of uncertainty with respect to rewards.
 To this end, the rewards in half of the runs, in other words one revaluation run and one control run, were sampled from a normal distribution with a fixed mean and variance, and in the other half of runs the rewards were completely deterministic.

 In each city, during the Learning phase participants were exposed to the stimuli associated with the three main states of the MDP about 70 times.
 The last 10 choices they made from the Stage I state were used to calculate their probability of choosing the optimal response (e.g. if the optimal policy was left: p(left) = #left choices/10).
 Following the Learning phase, participants entered the Relearning phase where they only visited Stage II stimuli and never the Stage I stimulus.
 During this phase in revaluation trials, the rewards associated with Stage II (state 2 and 3) choices changed – but not during control trials.
 After every six Stage II episodes each requiring a choice, a rest period of 30 s length followed for which no instructions were given.
 Each participant experienced three rest periods of 30 s each during the Relearning phase.
 Finally, during the Test phase, participants were once again exposed to state 1, four times.
 Replanning magnitudes were computed as the probability of choosing the other valid action in those four trials, minus the probability of choosing the same response during the Learning phase – thus detecting the actual change in performance by subtracting noisiness in decision at the end of the Learning phase.
-For instance, if the optimal policy at test was right: revaluation magnitude = (#right choices at test/4) - (#right during last 10 choices of learning/10).(1)replanning magnitude=nstestntest- nslearningnlearning
+For instance, if the optimal policy at test was right: revaluation magnitude = (#right choices at test/4) - (#right during last 10 choices of learning/10).

+$$
+replanningmagnitude=\frac{ns_{test}}{n_{test}}-\frac{ns_{learning}}{n_{learning}}
+$$

-Here ntest denotes the total number of valid responses (i.e., excluding missed responses or invalid button presses) during the Test phase, and nstestis the number of times that the optimal choice was made during the test phase; nlearningdenotes the total number of valid responses during the last 10 trials of the Learning phase, and nslearningis the number of times that the choice that was optimal at Test was selected during the last 10 trials of the learning phase (note that, in revaluation blocks, the response that is optimal during the Test phase was suboptimal during the Learning phase).
+Here $n_{test}$ denotes the total number of valid responses (i.e., excluding missed responses or invalid button presses) during the Test phase, and $ns_{test}$is the number of times that the optimal choice was made during the test phase; $n_{learning}$denotes the total number of valid responses during the last 10 trials of the Learning phase, and $ns_{learning}$is the number of times that the choice that was optimal at Test was selected during the last 10 trials of the learning phase (note that, in revaluation blocks, the response that is optimal during the Test phase was suboptimal during the Learning phase).

-## fMRI imaging protocol and preprocessing
+### fMRI imaging protocol and preprocessing

 Imaging data were acquired on a 3 Tesla Skyra scanner (Siemens, Erlangen, Germany) using a 20-channel head coil.
 Functional runs were acquired using T2*-weighted echo-planar sequence with 37 slices (interleaved order, ascending) with 3 mm thickness, an in-plane resolution of 3 × 3 m, TR = 2.08 s, echo time of 70 ms, anterior-to-posterior phase encoding direction, and no gaps.
 Slices were tilted for each participant by roughly 30 degrees to avoid the sinuses and optimize signal in the orbitofrontal cortex but avoid losing temporal cortex voxels.
 A T1-weighted structural volume was acquired with 1 × 1×1 mm resolution.
 Functional volumes were slice-time corrected, realigned to the mean of each run, and motion corrected.
 FMRI data processing was carried out using FEAT (FMRI Expert Analysis Tool) Version 6.00, part of FSL (FMRIB's Software Library, www.fmrib.ox.ac.uk/fsl).
 Higher-level analysis was carried out using FLAME (FMRIB's Local Analysis of Mixed Effects) stage 1 (Woolrich et al., 2004; Woolrich, 2008; Kuhl et al., 2011).

-## Behavioral and neuroimaging data analysis
+### Behavioral and neuroimaging data analysis

 Functional localization We designed a general linear model (GLM) to identify functional regions for each participant.
 We used regressors corresponding to face, scene, objects, and rest conditions, and applied Scene > Face and Face > Scene contrasts to identify face-selective and scene-selective regions for each participant (Eichenbaum, 2004); for these contrasts, we used a liberal voxel-wise threshold of p < 0.005, uncorrected, to ensure that we did not miss informative voxels.
 These regions of interest were used as a means of dimensionality reduction, allowing us to confine the multivariate analysis of experimental runs to these regions.

-## Multivariate pattern analysis
+### Multivariate pattern analysis

 As noted, Stage I stimuli were of a different category than Stage II stimuli.
 For each participant, Stage I stimuli were faces in half of the blocks and scenes in the other half.
 This ensured that identifying Stage I evidence was not confounded with simply a replay bias for faces and scenes, which might have been the case if the Stage I stimuli were from the same category across all trials.
 We used L2-regularized logistic regression (penalty = 1) to train a classifier on TRs when participants observed images of faces, objects, and scenes during the independent functional localizer run acquired prior to experiment (Polyn et al., 2005).
 Importantly, to detect face activation, we trained a face vs. other (scene, object) classifier only on voxels from the face-selective ROI identified in the localizer analysis above; conversely, to detect scene activation, we trained a scene vs. other (face, object) classifier only on voxels from the scene-selective ROI identified in the localizer analysis above.
 Our use of this approach (where we used separate sets of voxels for face detection and scene detection) was driven by our desire to obtain, to the greatest extent possible, independent readouts of face and scene activity.
 It is a well known issue with MVPA that, when face and scene classifiers are applied to the same voxels, face and scene classifier readouts tend to be artifactually anti-correlated because the face and scene labels are anti-correlated in the training data (i.e., the classifier learns that, in the training data, the presence of scene predicts the absence of face, and vice-versa) (Wilson and Niv, 2015).
 This problem can be mitigated to some degree by adding additional categories at training (this is why we added the object category), but we found that it can be mitigated even further by applying the classifiers to distinct sets of voxels – this carries a potential cost of losing sensitivity (by restricting the voxels going into a particular classifier) but we were willing to pay this price to address the anti-correlation problem described above: In our study, the correlation between the time course of face evidence (from face ROIs) and scene evidence (from scene ROIs) during the rest periods was positive (on average,.
 36), not negative.